 Is there anything you would like to add?

-Finally, I would like to thank FCCN for all the commitment, dedication and support they give us.
-I think that this proximity that they manage to maintain with the entire national academic community is an important factor for the success in the implementation of all these projects, in the hope that they continue to challenge us and that we continue to evolve together.
+Finally, I would like to thank FCCN for all their commitment, dedication and support.
+I think that this closeness that they manage to maintain with the entire national academic community is an important factor in the successful implementation of all these projects, and I hope that they will continue to challenge us and that we will continue to evolve together.